Phone: (630) 679-3695

 Ms. Nicole Ellement

 My name is Nicole Ellement and I am one of your Social Studies teachers.
-Currently I teach United States History and AP Human Geography.
-This is my second full year teaching and luckily I have spent my teaching career at BHS.
-Prior to starting teaching at BHS, I worked as a long-term substitute in District 218, at Richards High School in Oak Lawn and Eisenhower High School in Blue Island.
+Currently I teach Human Geography and AP Human Geography.
+This is my third year teaching and luckily I have started and spent my teaching career here at BHS.
+I am a co-leader of St. Jude Leadership Society and also love coaching the Powder Puff game during Homecoming week.

 I graduated from Eastern Illinois University in December 2016 with a degree in History with Teacher Certification and a Middle Level Endorsement.
 While at EIU I was a member of Sigma Kappa Sorority, the president of a registered student organization called Bridging Voices in Our Community that focused on eliminating bullying using Social- Emotional Learning in the classroom, and played Club Softball for 3 years and was on the executive board.